harena-lab/harena-manager/README.md

 ### Running as a Docker container - Linux

+This is the recomended way of run the harena-manager code, since it guarantees the default configuration of the development environment, dispensing a manual configuration.

 At the root of the project folder ```harena-manager/```, run the command to start the docker container:

 ```bash